Gallmond/coffee-near-me/README.md

 # Things to do

 ## Set home location
-x Click and hold to prompt set home location. x Display on side bar (tidy this). x Recalculate shop distances.
+- x Click and hold to prompt set home location.
+- x Display on side bar (tidy this).
+- x Recalculate shop distances.

 ## New markers on map clicks
-x Click on map to prompt to add a new marker x takes name, desc, price x cannot submit without a name and a price x add button adds to the list and drops a marker x cancel button closes the prompt
+- x Click on map to prompt to add a new marker
+- x takes name, desc, price
+- x cannot submit without a name and a price
+- x add button adds to the list and drops a marker
+- x cancel button closes the prompt

 ## Click on shop in menu
-x zooms to marker
+- x zooms to marker
-x opens popup with info
+- x opens popup with info
-x popup displays name, desc, price
+- x popup displays name, desc, price

 ## Click existing marker
-x popup displays name, desc, price
+- x Popup displays name, desc, price
-- TODO Side bar info has button to edit name, desc price
+- x Side bar info has button to edit name, desc price
-- TODO Side bar has button to delete this shop
+- x Side bar has button to delete this shop
-- TODO And marker
+- x And removes the marker

 ## TODO Routing
 Some A to B experiments